JALINK22/Hardware-Server-Challenge/README.md

 ----------------------------------------------
 Set up a local development environment using VirtualBox (free) or similar virtualization software \
 Create two virtual machines\:

-One running Linux (Ubuntu Server recommended) \
+- One running Linux (Ubuntu Server recommended)
-One running Windows Server (evaluation version) \
+- One running Windows Server (evaluation version)

 Configure networking between the VMs with the following requirements\:

-Both VMs should be able to ping each other \
+- Both VMs should be able to ping each other
-Create a simple shared folder accessible from both VMs \
+- Create a simple shared folder accessible from both VMs
-Document the IP addressing scheme used \
+- Document the IP addressing scheme used

 Demonstrate working connectivity by\:

-Including ping test results in your documentation \
+- Including ping test results in your documentation
-Taking screenshots of successful file sharing between VMs \
+- Taking screenshots of successful file sharing between VMs
-Showing network configuration from both systems
+- Showing network configuration from both systems

 ## 2. Server Configuration and Security (30 points)
 ----------------------------------------------
 Implement the following on the Linux server\:

-Basic firewall configuration (UFW is recommended) \
+- Basic firewall configuration (UFW is recommended)
-SSH with key-based authentication \
+- SSH with key-based authentication
-A simple web server (nginx/apache) with a status page \
+- A simple web server (nginx/apache) with a status page
-Basic monitoring setup using Netdata (recommended for easy setup) \
+- Basic monitoring setup using Netdata (recommended for easy setup)

 On the Windows server\:

-Configure Windows Firewall \
+- Configure Windows Firewall
-Set up IIS with a basic webpage \
+- Set up IIS with a basic webpage
-Enable Windows Performance Monitor for basic metrics \
+- Enable Windows Performance Monitor for basic metrics

-Implement a basic backup solution using one of these options: \
+Implement a basic backup solution using one of these options\:

-Windows Server Backup to shared folder \
+- Windows Server Backup to shared folder
-Rsync from Linux to shared folder \
+- Rsync from Linux to shared folder
-Any other tool of your choice (e.g., Duplicati, which is free and works on both systems) \
+- Any other tool of your choice (e.g., Duplicati, which is free and works on both systems)

 Must demonstrate backup working by\:

-Showing successful backup completion \
+- Showing successful backup completion
-Performing a test restore \
+- Performing a test restore
-Documenting the backup schedule/retention policy
+- Documenting the backup schedule/retention policy

 ### 3. Automation and Documentation (30 points)
 ----------------------------------------------
 Write basic automation scripts (choose one)\:

-Ansible playbooks for Linux configuration \
+- Ansible playbooks for Linux configuration
-PowerShell scripts for Windows configuration \
+- PowerShell scripts for Windows configuration

 Create clear documentation including\:

-Network diagram \
+- Network diagram
-Setup instructions \
+- Setup instructions
-Backup procedures \
+- Backup procedures
-Monitoring overview \
+- Monitoring overview
-Security measures implemented
+- Security measures implemented

 ---------------------------------------------